tiledjinn/tiledjinn/README.md

 I recommend these tools for development (not referral links):
 * Source code: [CLion](https://www.jetbrains.com/clion/)
 * Graphics, tiles, sprites, and maps: [Cosmigo Pro Motion](https://www.cosmigo.com/)

-# Creating packages
-To create a package with all the assets, the add-on tool [ResourcePacker](https://megamarc.itch.io/resourcepacker) must be used.
-It's a Windows command-line tool that creates packages with files keeping the same directory structure.
-TileDjinn has built-in support for loading assets from these packages just as if they still were stand-alone files.